Donna Vine, PhD

 NUTR 452 - Nutrition in the Prevention of Chronic Human Diseases

 A lecture and reading course to review current research and the scientific basis of nutrition intervention in the prevention and treatment of chronic human disease.
 Translation of research findings to nutrition recommendations in topical areas including global health and food supply, obesity, cardiovascular disease, polycystic ovary syndrome and behavior-cognitive disorders.
-Prerequisites: (NUTR 302, NUTR 304, or NU FS 305) and NU FS 356. *6 PHYSL recommended.
+Prerequisites: (NUTR 302, NUTR 304, or NU FS 305) and NU FS 356.
+6 units in PHYSL recommended.

 Browse more courses taught by Donna Vine